Kristi has been a competitive gymnastics coach for 25+ years and has coached levels 3-10 to state, regional, western and national titles.

 Every day, ten people die from unintentional drowning.
 Two of those deaths are from children under the age of 14.

 The CDC reports that one of the main factors for children being at risk of drowning is that they simply do not know how to swim.

 So Why Should Children Learn How to Swim?

-- The most important reason children should learn to swim is SAFETY.
+- Safety is the most important reason children should learn to swim.
 Swimming is a life skill.
 It's something your child will retain for the entirety of their life.
-It's an ability they will have even as an elderly person and it's the one sport that has the potential to be a true life saver.
-Soccer, baseball, tennis and cheerleading are all great sports; nevertheless, if your child falls off of a dock or boat and into a lake or pool, his pitching arm isn't going to get him to safety.
+It's an ability they will have even as an elderly person, and it's the one sport that has the potential to be a true life saver.
+Soccer, baseball, tennis, and cheerleading are all great sports; however, if your child falls off of a dock or boat and into a lake or pool, his pitching arm isn't going to get him to safety.
 If the CDC statistics are correct, about 728 children would survive each year just by knowing how to swim.